Investing, Investing Basics

 To trade stocks listed on the exchange, all an investor needs to do is set up a self-directed brokerage account on a platform like Wealthsimple, Questrade, Interactive Brokers (click here for Wealthsimple versus Questrade or click here for Wealthsimple versus Interactive Brokers).

-The NASDAQ allows investors to trade shares in several sectors – including capital goods, consumer durables and nondurables, energy, finance, healthcare, public utilities, transportation and technology – with NASDAQ being best known for its well-known tech stocks.
+Investors can trade shares in several sectors.
+Capital goods, consumer durables and nondurables, energy, finance, healthcare, public utilities, transportation and technology.
+NASDAQ is best known for its well-known tech stocks.
 Examples of some of the well-known tech stocks include Amazon, Apple, Alphabet and Meta.

-To be listed on the NASDAQ, companies must meet the following criteria:
+To be listed, companies must meet the following criteria:

 • Share price of at least $1